-- The trustee, which is the entity or individual who holds "bare or legal" title
+- The trustee, who holds "bare or legal" title (usually a title company)

 - The original loan amount

-- A legal description of the property that's used as security or collateral for the mortgage
+- A legal description of the property used as security for the mortgage

-- The inception and maturity date of the loan
+- The inception and maturity dates of the loan

 - Late fees